(740) 374-5346

 Victims have the right to take legal action not only against their abusers, but also the institutions that neglected a duty to safeguard them or failed to act when there were signs that sexual abuse or assault was taking place.
 Such institutions can include any public or private entity that failed to exercise the proper oversight that enabled or facilitated an environment where such acts could take place including, but not limited to, the following:

 Attorney Ethan Vessels accepts sexual abuse and assault civil cases in both Ohio and West Virginia.
 If you or a loved one has been abused or assaulted, please contact Ethan for a free, no obligation consultation that is kept strictly private and confidential.
-He can be reached by calling 740-374-5346 or sending a message here from this website.
+He can be reached by calling 740-374-5346 or

 Sexual abuse describes sex crimes committed against children, minors under the age of 18.
 Children cannot legally consent to sexual activities.
 Even if someone who is under the age of 18 gives their consent, the act is considered sexual abuse in the eyes of the law.